asaane88/Completed_Projects/Python_Projects/Vehicle & Pedestrian Detection/README.md

 4. Pedestrian

 In each of the subfolder there will be two videos ,one haarcascade ,two python scripts (one for each of the videos).

-Due to file size constraint I wasn't able to upload all the videos.
-Please raise an issue if you need the videos and I'll send it ASAP.